bloudermilk/maintainable_templates/outline.md

 * Define helper methods for any component that is repeated more than once, for example `MarkupHelper#page_header`

+## Form builders

+* Using custom form builders to DRY up forms

+## Simple Form

+* Not simple at all, but very powerful.
+Good alternative to custom form builders

 ## Removing logic from views

 * Show some examples of seemingly innocuous logic found in views that, when